Hyundai Tucson Hybrid performance, top speed & engine

 Hyundai Tucson Hybrid 0-62mph, top speed and acceleration

 A 1.6-litre petrol engine combined with a 59bhp electric motor that sits between the engine and six-speed automatic gearbox gives the Tucson Hybrid a total power output of 227bhp.
 That's enough for 0-62mph in eight seconds exactly and a top speed of 120mph.
-The plug-in hybrid version makes 261bhp and so is even faster.
+The plug-in hybrid version makes 261bhp and so is even faster – although not by much, because it’s also heavier.

 In This Review